zendesk/scala-flow/README.md

 #### Case Class Coders

-You can create a custom coder for your case class using one the `registerCaseClass` methods, for case classes with up to 22 members.
+You can create a custom coder for your case class using the `registerCaseClass` method, for case classes with up to 22 members.

 For example:
 ```scala